buildpacks/rfcs/text/0000-plan-flags.md

       - If the merge fails to produce a valid semver constraint (i.e. a constraint the is unreachable such as "1.10.\*, 1.12.\*"), then it would cause the image build to fail.
     - All `capabilities.build` and `capabilities.launch` for a given dependency will be `or` merged together.
     - All keys in `modifiers` will be merged with a last in wins strategy.
-- The `versions` list will only contain elements if the `provides` strategy was set to a strategy that does not automatically merge the version constraints together.
-This would mean that the `version` field would be empty.
+- The `collection` list will only contain elements if the `provides` strategy was set to a `collect = true`.
+  - If the `collection` field is present the `version` field will be empty.
+  - The `collection` field has been structured to be extensible to other fields in `requires`, this will allow for the extension of `provides.strategy`.

 # How it Works
 [how-it-works]: #how-it-works